hari255/Deep-Learning/README.md

 Hey there! 🚀 Welcome to the Amazon product Recommender project!
 Imagine having a buddy who knows exactly what you'd like to buy online - that's what we're creating here!

 **The Story:**
 You know how sometimes there's just too much stuff online, and it's hard to decide what to pick?
-Well, our Amazon Magic Recommender is like a superhero that helps you find cool stuff you'll love!
+Well, this recommendation model is like our assistant that helps find cool stuff we'll love!
 It's like having a friend who knows your favorite things.

 **How it Works:**
 Big companies like Amazon use special tricks to help you find the best things to buy.
-They use super-smart computer programs (we call them algorithms) that look at what you liked before and suggest similar awesome stuff.
-It's like magic for shopping!
+They use algorithms that look at what you liked before and suggest similar stuff or recommend related products to your purchase.

-**Our Mission:**
-We're on a mission to build our own magic recommender!
+Example: suggesting Mouse or a Keyboard, when we purchase a Loptop.

+**Mission:**
+To build a recommender!
 We're using a special set of data from Amazon, where people gave ratings to different gadgets.
-We're turning these ratings into a secret code so our magic recommender can learn what people like and recommend cool things to them.
+We're turning these ratings into a code so our recommender can learn what people like and recommend cool things to them.

-So, get ready for a magical journey where we make online shopping super fun and easy! 🌟✨ Get ready to discover some awesome stuff made just for you! 🚀🛍️

 # 3. Leveraging Auto ML using H2O